ZHAO Research Laboratory

 Xu et al, J Mol.
 Biol.
 2019, 431, 673-686.

-enzymology of DNA replication and repair
+enzymology of DNA replication, repair, and degradation

 Mitochondrial DNA degradation

-The project aims to decipher the chemical and molecular basis of mitochondrial DNA turnover.
-Mitochondrial transcription factor A (TFAM) is abundant DNA packaging protein and an important protein for transcription and mitochondrial DNA maintenance.
-We recently discovered a novel role of TFAM in facilitating the degradation of damaged DNA containing abasic sites.
-We found that TFAM could accelerate the strand breakage rate at abasic sites by 2 to 3-orders of magnitude relative to naked DNA.
-TFAM competes effectively with AP endonuclease, considering the abundance of TFAM in mitochondrial nucleoids.
-Recently, we have demonstrated such a role of TFAM in cells by detecting TFAM-DNA cross-links.
-Our working model is that TFAM facilitates mtDNA turnover through collaborations with nucleases and other factors.
-In addition, we are interested in the role of mitochondrial nucleases, such as mitochondrial genome maintenance exonuclease 1 (MGME1), in mtDNA turnover.
+This project aims to decipher the chemical and molecular basis of mtDNA turnover.
+Mitochondrial transcription factor A (TFAM) is a highly abundant DNA packaging protein known for its roles in transcription and mtDNA maintenance.
+My laboratory is the first to demonstrate a novel role for TFAM in facilitating the degradation of damaged DNA containing abasic (AP) sites.
+Specifically, we found that TFAM accelerates the rate of strand breakage at AP sites by 2 to 3 orders of magnitude compared to naked DNA.
+Given TFAM's high abundance in mitochondrial nucleoids, this activity suggests it effectively competes with AP endonucleases in initiating damage processing.
+Our cellular studies confirmed this role by detecting TFAM-DNA cross-links under limiting glutathione conditions.
+Our working model proposes that TFAM facilitates mtDNA turnover through collaborations with nucleases and other factors.
+We are currently exploring biological triggers for this process, including TFAM-DNA cross-links and glutathionylated DNA adducts, and investigating their potential roles in mtDNA degradation and immune signaling.

 Xu et al. Nucleic Acids Res, 2023, 1, 41-53